bnb-chain/bnb-chain.github.io/docs/bcfusion/validators/slash.md

 Validators are expected to maintain high availability to ensure the network's smooth operation.
 Validators failing to meet these uptime requirements are subject to slashing.

-- The `StakeHub` contract tracks validator uptime by measuring the number of blocks they sign within a certain window.
+- A internal contract tracks validator uptime by measuring the number of blocks they sign within a certain window.
-- If a validator fails to sign at least a minimum percentage of blocks within the window, they are considered offline.
+- If a validator fails to sign at least a minimum number of blocks within the window, they are considered offline and will be slashed for 10BNB and be moved to a "jailed" state for 2 days.
-- If a validator is offline for an extended period, beyond the acceptable thresholds defined in the contract, they will have their stakes slashed by a predetermined amount.
-- The penalty for downtime is less severe than for double signing but is designed to encourage validators to maintain the necessary infrastructure for high availability.

 ## Double Sign Slash

 A critical offense within the BSC network is when a validator signs two different blocks at the same height.
 Such actions can lead to network forks, undermining the blockchain's security and consistency.
+Anyone can send a `submitDoubleSignEvidence` transaction to the `SlashIndicator` contract, specifying the following information:

+- **Header 1**: A header of BSC with a the validator's signed signature.
+- **Header 2**: Another header of BSC signed by the validator.
+The two headers have the same height.

-- The `StakeHub` contract monitors for double signing by validators by comparing the signatures and hashes of the blocks they sign.
+- The off-chain services monitor for double signing by validators by comparing the signatures and hashes of the blocks they sign.
-- If a validator is caught double signing, the contract executes a slashing function, reducing the validator's stake and moving them to a "jailed" state, preventing them from participating in consensus until manual intervention is taken.
+- If a validator is caught double signing, the contract executes a slashing function, reducing the validator's stake for 200BNB and moving them to a "jailed" state for 30 days, preventing them from participating in consensus until manual intervention is taken.
-- The penalty for double signing is severe, with a significant portion of the validator's stake being slashed.
-This acts as a strong deterrent against such malicious behavior.

 ## Malicious Vote Slash

-Validators voting maliciously, such as voting for invalid transactions or blocks, pose a threat to the network's integrity.
-The BSC penalizes such actions to maintain the network's security and trustworthiness.

-- The `StakeHub` contract is responsible for monitoring the votes cast by validators and verifying their validity and consistency.
-- Votes identified as malicious trigger the slashing mechanism, reducing the offender's stake and potentially jailing the validator, depending on the severity of the offense.
-- The penalty for malicious voting varies depending on the offense's nature and severity but serves as a deterrent against undermining the network's operation.
+Validators who violates the [fast finality vote rules](https://github.com/bnb-chain/BEPs/blob/master/BEPs/BEP126.md) will be also slashed.
+Anyone can send a `submitFinalityViolationEvidence` transaction to the `SlashIndicator` contract, specifying the following information:

+- **Evidence**: The evidence proves the valiator violates the fast finality rules.

+- The off-chain services monitor fast finality vote data to identify malicious votes.
+- If a validator is caught for malicious vote, the validator will be slashed for 200BNB and move to "jailed" status for 30 days.